dpo007/psDrugWars/readme.md

 ﻿# psDrugWars :syringe: :moneybag:

-A thrilling PowerShell console game where you navigate through multiple locations, dealing with different types of drugs.
+A thrilling[^1] PowerShell [BBS door-game-style](https://en.wikipedia.org/wiki/Door_(bulletin_board_system)) console RPG where you navigate through multiple locations, dealing with different types of drugs.
 But beware!
 Random events can affect your game.

 *Loosly* based on [John E. Dell's 1984 classic "Drug Wars"](https://en.wikipedia.org/wiki/Drug_Wars_(video_game)), and inspired by many of its clones from the decades since.